 Our business depends on the overall demand for technology and on the economic performance of our current and prospective customers.
 In general, worldwide economic conditions may remain unstable, and these conditions would make it difficult for our customers, prospective customers and us to forecast and plan future business activities accurately, and they could cause our customers or prospective customers to reevaluate their decision to purchase our features.
 Weak global economic conditions, or a reduction in technology spending even if economic conditions stabilize, could adversely impact our business and results of operations in a number of ways, including longer sales cycles, lower prices for our platform, fewer subscriptions and lower or no growth.
+For example, the COVID-19 pandemic and resulting governmental restrictions and regulations have created additional uncertainty in the global economy and sharp increase in unemployment.
+Prolonged uncertainty and weak economic conditions relating to the COVID-19 pandemic could decrease the rate of information technology spending and adversely affect our customers' or potential customers' ability or willingness to purchase our platform, delay purchasing decisions, reduce the value or duration of their subscriptions, or affect retention rates, all of which would adversely affect our operating results.

-In particular, the economies of countries in Europe have been experiencing weakness associated with high sovereign debt levels, weakness in the banking sector and uncertainty over the future of the European Union, including uncertainty regarding Brexit.
+In addition, the economies of countries in Europe have been experiencing weakness associated with high sovereign debt levels, weakness in the banking sector and uncertainty over the future of the European Union, including uncertainty regarding Brexit.
 We have operations, as well as current and potential new customers, throughout Europe.
-If economic conditions in Europe and other key markets for our platform continue to remain uncertain or deteriorate further, many customers may delay or reduce their information technology spending.
-The legal, regulatory and economic impacts of Brexit, which are not known at this time, may also, among other things, increase the costs and complexity of our operations in Europe including our ability to hire and retain employees.
+The European Union's economy also suffered a sharp downturn due to the COVID-19 pandemic, and economic conditions in Europe and other key markets for our platform continue to remain uncertain.
+As a result, we believe we may experience negative impacts on our sales activities in Europe.
+If such conditions deteriorate further, customers may delay or reduce their information technology spending.
+In addition, the legal, regulatory and economic impacts of Brexit, which are not known at this time, may also, among other things, increase the costs and complexity of our operations in Europe including our ability to hire and retain employees.